GiMoney/cs1302-arcade/REFLECTION.md

     I was not able to fully test it.
 Need to get space invaders running smoothly.

- 3. **PROB:** I had  a hard time moving all the tiles together in 2048 and remember to commit with the tag .
+ 3. **PROB:** I had  a hard time moving all the tiles together in 2048 and remember to commit with the tag.
+Had a hard time getting space invaders to run and show key components such as the player or the monster.

- 4. **PROB:** Had a hard time getting space invaders to run and show key components such as the player or the moster.
-Also haveing a hard time with the shooting method I need to make, including detecting when it hits
+    Also haveing a hard time with the shooting method.
+    I need to make, including detecting when it hits.

 ## TUE 2019-04-16 @ 8:00 PM EST